mgx0/ZMRN0808-V5/README.md

 Note: there is no slash as prefix so you won't be able to see the board messages by subscribing to "/#"

+## Digital IO pins
+I did get the digital inputs working.
+I think reading the manual (which I did not have at the time of writing) should be enough to do it.

 ## Flashing
 flash the board by putting INT pin LOW and connecting power.
 Then use Flash Magic (Windows only, I'm afraid) to send the hex file in attached folder